javieitez/mydocs/docker_cheatsheet.md

 ```

 ### Networks
+> :information_source: Docker Networks are an abstraction independent of the physical network they rely on.
+The same network can be distributed across multiple hosts on different physical networks.

-> :information_source: If two containers are on the same network, they can talk to each other.
-If they aren't, they can't.
+> :point_right: _If two containers are on the same network, they can talk to each other.
+If they aren't, they can't._
 ```
 docker network create <network-name>
 ```